Machynlleth railway station: Facilities

 The station has a staffed ticket office in the main building on platform 2.
 This is open throughout the daytime, however when closed tickets must be bought on the train as no ticket machine is provided.
-Waiting room in the main building on platform 2 and waiting room and shelter on platform 1.Public toilets.
+There is a waiting room in the main building on platform 2 and a waiting room and shelter on platform 1.
+Public toilets are available.
 Train running information is provided by customer help points, CIS displays, automated announcements and timetable posters.
 Step free access is provided to both platforms by means of a footbridge with a lift at both ends.
 The previous ramp up to platform 1 from street level having closed with the foundations of the new bridge being built across it.